AADavin/Zombi/README.md

 ### **Introduction** ###

+SimuLyon is a simulator of species tree and genome evolution that accounts for extinct lineages.
+This feature makes it especially interesting for those studying organisms in which there exists Lateral Gene Transfers, since transfer events can take place between lineages that have left no surviving descendants.
+SimuLyon uses a Birth-death model to generate a species tree.
+Different functions are included to generate species tree with non-constant rates of speciation and extinction.
+Then it simulates the evolution of genomes along this species tree.
+Genomes evolve undergoing events of duplication, transfer, loss, translocation and inversion.

 SimuLyon can be of great interest to those who want to test different evolutionary hypothesis under simulations and need to use a fast and easy to use tool to generate species trees, gene trees and sequences.

 Please read the manual before using it.
 I know you are in a hurry but it only takes around 15 minutes of your time.
 If you are really in a hurry then just follow the **Examples 1 and 2**.